MkDay/Post-Collection/How-Do-They-Count-LIKES-You-Got-From-Your-Fans?-Let's-Create-A-JavaScript-Function-To-Find-Out-Post.md

 # How Do They Count LIKES You Got From Your Fans?
 Let's Create A JavaScript Function To Find Out.

-How many times a day do you check your *Likes Count* somewhere on the internet?
-It's countless, right?
+How many times a day do you check your *Likes-Count* somewhere on the internet?
+It's countless, right?.

 So what if you have your own *LIKE* button that allows you to manipulate your *likes count*?